 Banking and commercial

-- Defending a syndicate of international banks in a claim involving a US$40 million syndicated loan agreement governed by English law.
+- Acting for a syndicate of international banks in a claim involving a US$40 million syndicated loan agreement governed by English law.
 In this case, the plaintiff borrower, an Indian listed company, alleged that the loan agreement had been rendered illegal pursuant to certain Indian regulatory restrictions on foreign currency debts.

-- Acting as instructed counsel in a shareholders’ dispute in connection with a well-known chain of Indonesian restaurants in Singapore.
+- Appeared as instructed counsel in a shareholders dispute in connection with a well-known chain of Indonesian restaurants in Singapore.
 In the course of this brief, the law in Singapore concerning a director’s right to inspect company accounts / financial documents was clarified.
 It was held by the High Court that the inspection right could be displaced if the director had intended to use it for a purpose unconnected with his role as director.
 Previously, it was widely assumed that the right to inspect would only be denied where the exercise would be “injurious” or “detrimental” to the company.

 Trust and estate disputes

 - Representing beneficiaries of the estate of a well-known entrepreneur and Chinese community leader in Singapore (who passed away in the 1960s) in a series of contentious proceedings (spanning decades)involving various executors of the estate as well as family companies.
 To-date, the estate has not been fully administered.
 Related court proceedings included Singapore's last appeal to the Privy Council.